prometheus-community/PushProx/README.md

 There is no authentication or authorisation included, a reverse proxy can be put in front though to add these.

-Running the client allows those with access to the proxy to access all network services on that machine.
+Running the client allows those with access to the proxy or the client to access all network services on the machine hosting the client.